 We provide a wealth of IT and other resources in order to support our VI pupils.
 All VI pupils have access to their own personalised iPad, which provides greater opportunity for independence and peer group working.
 All pupils also have access to a laptop and, for children who are registered as blind, individual Perkins Braillers and cutting-edge ‘smart’ Braillers are also provided.
-Miss Copping manages a team of VI Learning Support Assistants (LSAs) who support teachers to prepare and provide resources for our sight impaired (partially sighted) and severely sight impaired children.
+Miss Copping manages a team of VI Learning Support Assistants (LSAs) who support teachers to prepare and provide resources for our vision impaired children.
 We are very lucky to be able to provide a sensory curriculum for the children in "The Orchard".
 This is a sensory room which has a variety of stimulating resources including bubble tubes, UV lights, soft play, projectors and tactile resources to name a few!

-Children with visual impairment need additional support to develop appropriate social and emotional skills.
+Children with vision impairment need additional support to develop appropriate social and emotional skills.
 In support of this, each week we run a VIP club where all the children with VI in school can meet and undertake shared learning activities.
-Once a term, VIP club is opened up to VI children across north Hampshire.
+Once a term, VIP club is opened up to VI children across North Hampshire.
 These sessions provide a great opportunity for parents to meet and make new contacts.

-Our VI Resource continually seeks to link with the local community for the benefit of our children.
+Our VI Resource Provision continually seeks to link with the local community for the benefit of our children.
 The school works with various charities including Guide Dogs for the Blind, RNIB, Sightsavers and Open Sight and Southampton Football Club.